Thunderous: Composition

 "Thunderous" was written by the group's production team 3Racha (Bang Chan, Changbin, Han), and JYP in-house production team HotSauce, is a hip hop and trap song that includes various elements of Korean traditional music (gugak), brass instruments, and chuimsae.
 The song composed in the key of C♯ major, 172 beats per minute with a running time of 3 minutes and 3 seconds.
 The Korean title "Sori-kkun" has a dual meaning of jansori-kkun (잔소리꾼) means "nagger", and sori-kkun (소리꾼) means "singer" of pansori.
 As generation Z, the song expresses the firm belief that they will not be discouraged and keep to their principles no matter what anyone says.
-According to the interview, Felix, a member of the group said the concept of "Thunderous" can described as "black and red", and "dokkaebi".
+According to the interview, Felix, a member of the group said the concept of "Thunderous" can be described as "black and red", and "dokkaebi".
 Bang Chan also said, "The message of the song is that Stray Kids, as sorikkun (singer), will face off against the jansorikkun (naggers), and confidently let loose our sound."

 Commercial performance

 "Thunderous" debuted at number 33 on the thirty-fifth week of South Korea's Gaon Digital Chart for the issue date of August 22–28, 2021, make their highest charting song ever, and number 90 on the Billboard K-pop 100.
 In Japan, the song entered at number 88.
 In Malaysia, the song peaked at number 14 on Top 20 Most Streamed Songs.
 In Singapore, the song debuted at number 24 on the RIAS Top Streaming Chart.

 In Hungary, the debuted at number 7 on Single Top 40.
-In the United Kingdom, the song debuted at number 80 on the Official Charts Company's Album Downloads Chart, and number 82 on the Singles Sales Chart for the chart issue date of August 27 – September 2, 2021, becoming the group's first-ever song to appear on the charts.
+In the United Kingdom, the song debuted at number 82 on the Singles Sales Chart for the chart issue date of August 27 – September 2, 2021, becoming the group's first-ever song to appear on the charts.
 In the United States, the song debuted at number 3 on the World Digital Song Sales for the chart issue date of September 4, 2021.
 The song also debuted at 80 on the Billboard Global 200.

+The double A-side single with "Scars" debuted at number two on the Oricon Singles Chart, selling 119,963 copies in the first week, surpassing 37,157 copies of "Top" (Japanese version).
+The single also entered Billboard Japan Top Single Sales at number two, selling 182,405 copies in its first week.